whyvineet/auralytics-docs/README.md

 > **Note**: Auralytics is a closed-source project.
 This repo is only for documentation purposes.

-Visit the live docs: [Coming Soon](https://whyvineet.github.io/auralytics-docs/)
+Visit the live docs: [Auralytics Documentation](https://whyvineet.github.io/auralytics-docs/)